SaparovPetr/myriad/be able to do - null.md

-# be able to do - null
+# be able to do -